 Visit Queen Elizabeth Park – Tips – Information and Advice for a great Experiential Visit

-Experiential Things to Do and See in Queen Elizabeth Park – the list is endless.
-Queen Elizabeth Park is the Premier Wildlife Park in Southwestern Uganda, a favorite Park among visitors to the region.
-You have a wide variety of experiential things to and see here and can easily spend 5 days in the southern Ishasha and norther Mweya Regions of the Park
+The Things to Do and See in Queen Elizabeth Park – the list is endless.
+Queen Elizabeth Park is the Premier Wildlife Park in Southwestern Uganda, a favorite Park with visitors to Uganda.
+You have a wide variety of the Activities that can be done and seen here.
+One can easily spend 5 days in the southern Ishasha and norther Mweya Regions of the Park

-Queen Elizabeth National Park should be on the must visit list of every visitor to Bwindi Impenetrable Forest since it is only a short drive from the northern Buhoma Area and one can discover the Tree Climbing Lions of Ishasha, the chimpanzees of the Kyambura Gorge, the multitude of Birds, Hippos, wildlife along the incredible Kazinga Channel.
+Queen Elizabeth National Park should be on the must-visit list of every visitor to Bwindi Impenetrable Forest since it is only a short drive from the northern Buhoma Area and one can discover the Tree Climbing Lions of Ishasha, the chimpanzees of the Kyambura Gorge, the multitude of Birds, Hippos, wildlife along the incredible Kazinga Channel.

 Queen Elizabeth Park was established in 1952 when it was called Kazinga National Park when Queen Elizabeth ll came to visit in 1964.
 A Name Change soon followed to the present one.

 Things to Do and See in Queen Elizabeth is one of Uganda’s most popular tourist destinations and understandably so.
-Its 2000 square kilometers cover a lot of territory, teeming with African Wildlife.
+Its 2000 square kilometers cover a lot of territories, teeming with African Wildlife.
 From elephants to leopards, there are 95 species of mammals, 619 species of birds, reptiles including crocodiles and Monitor Lizards.

 Not only can visitors to the park see the scenic wonders, wildlife but meet and experience Ugandan culture through interactive meetings with various communities near the park.